-Nearly all materials, especially plastics, become very brittle at these low temperatures and will easily break if subjected to stress.
-Students should become familiar with this phenomenon of extreme cold while experimenting with expendable materials to gain an appreciation of how materials behave at extremely low temperatures.
+The plastic insulation of the cable will withstand the very cold temperatures necessary for performing superconductor experiments.
+However, all materials, especially plastics, become very brittle at these low temperatures and will easily break if subjected to stress.
+Students should become familiar with this phenomenon of extreme cold while experimenting with expendable materials to gain an appreciation of how the cable should be handled.